Tepe Sialk: History

 A joint study between Iran's Cultural Heritage Organization, the Louvre, and the Institut Francais de Recherche en Iran also verifies the oldest settlements in Sialk to date to around 6000–5500 BC.
-The Sialk ziggurat was built around 3000 BC.
+The Sialk was built around 3000 BC.

 Sialk, and the entire area around it, is thought to have originated as a result of the pristine large water sources nearby that still run today.
 The Cheshmeh-ye Soleiman (Solomon's Spring) has been bringing water to this area from nearby mountains for thousands of years.
 The Fin garden, built in its present form in the 17th century, is a popular tourist attraction.
 It is here that the shahs of the Safavid Empire would spend their vacations away from their capital cities.
 It is also here that Abu Lu'lu'a, the Persian assassin of the second caliph Umar, is popularly believed to have been buried.
 All these remains are located in the same location where Sialk is.